Buying a New Refrigerator

 Buying a New Freezer

 There are two basic freezer styles: upright (front loading) and chest (top loading).
 Chest freezers are 10–25% more efficient than uprights because they are better insulated and air doesn’t spill out when the door is opened.
 The current standard for freezers went into effect in September 2014.
-To help consumers identify efficient freezers, ENERGY STAR runs a program that specifies the latest energy efficiency standards for them.
+Look for ENERGY STAR to identify energy-efficient models.
 To qualify, full-size and compact freezers must use at least 10% less electricity than the federal minimum standards.
 Manual defrost freezers are more common than automatic defrost models, and they tend to do a better job at storing food.
 (Automatic defrost freezers may dehydrate frozen foods, causing freezer burn.)
 Because a stand-alone freezer is opened less frequently than a refrigerator-freezer, frost will generally not build up as quickly as it might in a manual defrost refrigerator.